-Anglian Water Group Limited's principal business is Anglian Water Services Limited ('Anglian Water'), the group's regulated water and sewerage company, which supplies water and water recycling services to more than six million customers in the east of England and Hartlepool.
-The group also includes Anglian Venture Holdings, which comprises Anglian Water Business (National) Limited, which provided water services to non-household customers in the UK up to 31 August 2017 when the company was transferred into the Wave joint venture, Alpheus Environmental Limited, which operates industrial and commercial wastewater treatment works in the UK, and Celtic Anglian Water Limited, which operates water and wastewater treatment works in the Republic of Ireland.
+Osprey Acquisitions Limited's principal business is Anglian Water Services Limited ('Anglian Water'), the group's regulated water and sewerage company, which supplies water and water recycling services to more than six million customers in the east of England and Hartlepool.

-Anglian Water has become the first UK water company to complete the removal of its UK tax-resident Cayman Islands company from its financial structure (see page 17).
+Anglian Water has become the first UK water company to complete the removal of its UK tax-resident Cayman Islands company from its financial structure (see page 16).
 The removal of the Cayman company is one of a range of commitments made by Anglian Water earlier this year, designed to improve transparency, trust and customer confidence.
 Anglian Water has also repaid a large inter-company loan to simplify the presentation of its accounts and allow for greater clarity of financial reporting, in particular around actual dividends paid.
-The changes come after the Board of Anglian Water, in conjunction with its pension fundbacked shareholders, unanimously backed a series of financial and corporate initiatives in March to enhance transparency, trust and customer confidence.
+The changes come after the Board of Anglian Water, in conjunction with its pension fund-backed shareholders, unanimously backed a series of financial and corporate initiatives in March to enhance transparency, trust and customer confidence.

-The key performance indicators of the group's individual businesses are discussed in the Anglian Water and Anglian Venture Holdings sections below.
-In addition, compliance with the group's borrowing covenants is an additional key performance indicator for the group and is discussed on page 34.
+The key performance indicators of the group's principal business is discussed in the Anglian Water section below.
+In addition, compliance with the group's borrowing covenants is an additional key performance indicator for the group and is discussed on page 31.